mayalarincon/FormalProofsInPVS/README.md

-# Formal Proofs in PVS
+# Formal Proofs in PVS -
+## Tutorial 18th Conference on Intelligent Computer Mathematics CICM 2025 +
+## 20th Logical and Semantic Frameworks with Applications LSFA 2025

-Documentation for the Tutorial "Formal Proofs in PVS" CICM+LSFA 2025 6th October, 2025
+6th October, 2025

 # 14:00-15:00  "PVS in Practice"